-I received this book for free from Author in exchange for an honest review.
+I received this book for free from Author for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
-Purchases from these links provides a small commission to me at no extra cost to you.My Other Ex: Women's True Stories of Losing and Leaving Friends by Jessica Smock & Suzanne Sprenger
+Purchases from these links provides a small commission to me at no extra cost to you.My Other Ex: Women's True Stories of Losing and Leaving Friends Publication Date: Sept.
+15, 2014

 Your Favorite Indie Bookstore* | Amazon Kindle* | Amazon Paperback*

 “There can be so much good, so much power, so much love, in female friendships.
 But there is also a dark side of pain and loss.
 And surrounding that dark side, there is often silence.
 Women feel that there is no language to talk about their feelings.
 There is shame, the haunting feeling that the loss of a friendship is a reflection of our own worth or capacity to be loved.
 My Other Ex: Women’s True Stories of Losing and Leaving Friends is a step toward breaking that silence.
 The brave writers in this engrossing, diverse collection of 35 essays tell their own unique stories of failed friendships and remind us of the universality of loss.”

 When one of my blogging idols, Alison from Writing, Wishing, asked me to read and review a book she contributed to, I jumped at the chance.
 Alison’s writing style is concise but she has a way of quickly drawing me into her story and making a deep, personal connection on whatever it is she’s writing about.